 For an example, let’s look at Pins deactivated for medical misinformation during this reporting period.
 85% of Pins that we deactivated for medical misinformation were actually never seen by users in this reporting period—even with more than 440 million people visiting Pinterest per month.

 Policy Seen by 0 people Seen by <10 people Seen by 10-100 people Seen by 100+ people Adult content 76% 17% 4% 2% Adult sexual services 10% 25% 28% 36% Civic misinformation 64% 27% 5% 3% Conspiracy theories 91% 7% 0.9% 0.3% Dangerous goods and activities 50% 37% 6% 5% Graphic violence and threats 50% 13% 14% 22% Harassment and criticism 78% 16% 3% 3% Hateful activities 73% 10% 6% 10% Medical misinformation 85% 7% 1% 6% Self-injury and harmful behavior 90% 8% 0.8% 0.5% Spam 85% 5% 3% 6%

 * Calculated based on the number of unique users that saw a policy-violating Pin between October and December 2020 for at least 1 second, before it was deactivated.
 Rows may not add up to 100% due to rounding.

 Actioned user reports

-Users can report any content they find objectionable by clicking on the three small dots on any Pin and hitting 'Report Pin'.
-Once we have confirmed that it’s a policy violation and taken action on the reported content, we consider the report an actioned user report.
+Users can report any content they find objectionable by clicking on the three small dots on any Pin and hitting “Report Pin.”
+Once we confirm it’s a policy violation and take action on the reported content, we consider the report an actioned user report.